microsoft/kiota/intellij/Readme.md

 # Kiota IntelliJ PlugIn
 <!-- Plugin description -->
-This is a test plugin description for the Kiota IntelliJ plugin.
+This is a description for the Kiota IntelliJ plugin.
 This plugin is used to generate an API client to call any OpenAPI described API you are interested in from a Microsoft Graph OpenAPI specification.
 <!-- Plugin description end -->
 This readme documents how to get started with the kiota Intellij plugin
 # Getting Started
 ## Installation